 - Perfect placement is not needed for the ring to work.
 The ring will not hurt.

-- To take out, hook your index finger around the rim or hold rim between index finger and middle finger and pull out.
+- To take out, hook the index finger around the rim or hold rim between index finger and middle finger and pull out.

 - Do not throw the vaginal ring in the toilet.